-Swap Option: If you want to do a different dipping sauce, a garlic labneh would be delicious.
+Swap Option: If you want to do a different dipping sauce — or just don’t want to make your own at home — store-bought garlic labneh would be delicious.

 In a small bowl, mix all marinade ingredients together.
 In a large plastic bag, add the pork and pour the marinade mixture over the meat.
 Remove any excess air, seal the bag and toss to coat pork evenly with the marinade.
 Place the bag in the refrigerator for at least two hours or overnight.2.